open-rpc/editor-extensions-vscode/README.md

 ## Usage

+Open a file that matches the pattern: `*openrpc.json`

 Use `vscode` keybindings as normal to get auto completion and validation features:

 - `CTRL + SPACE` - auto complete OpenRPC Document - `ENTER` or `TAB` to complete